James Peck (pacifist): Anti-draft Activism in the 1940s

 On June 5, 1948, Peck joined 75 demonstrators in a creative picket outside the White House against UMT.
 Peck and seven other demonstrators wore red, white and blue Uncle Sam outfits, as they goose-stepped in circles.
 After the passage of UMT, Peck took on an individual protest at the White House on June 22, 1948.
 Peck entered the White House in a public tour and quickly chained himself to a banister, and then removed his jacket to reveal a shirt with the hand-painted slogan: "Veto the Draft."
 This became one of his most famous protests at the time, and it garnered the attention of most news stations.
-He was interrogated as being a Communist after being removed, but was let go without charges.
+He was interrogated and accused of being a Communist after being removed from the White House, but was let go without charges.

 Protests broke out in several cities on August 30, 1948, the first day to register for the peacetime draft.
-Peck joined Bayard Rustin at a rally in NYC without arrests.
-Peck and Rustin were arrested, however, on September 3, 1948, at an anti-draft picket in NYC.
+Peck joined Bayard Rustin at a rally in New York City without arrests.
+Peck and Rustin were arrested on September 3, 1948, at an anti-draft picket in New York City.
 Both Peck and Rustin received 15 days in Rikers Island, after the judge yelled racial slurs at Rustin.
-Peck protested outside a NYC courthouse on October 15, 1948, in support of Stuart Perkoff, who was the first person in NYC to defy the Selective Service Act.
-But two weeks later Perkoff changed his mind, fearing a long sentence.
+Peck protested outside a New York City courthouse on October 15, 1948, in support of Stuart Perkoff, who was the first person in New York City to defy the Selective Service Act.
+Two weeks later Perkoff changed his mind, fearing a long sentence.

 Peck supported the World Citizens Movement headed by Garry Davis, who objected to conscription and war.
 WWII COs supported Davis when he was in court in France in October 1949.
 October 4 was announced as an international pacifist day of solidarity, and Peck was one of a dozen activists arrested for protesting at the French embassy in D.C.

-On April 29, 1950, Peck was assaulted by two American Legion members at the third annual Loyalty Day Parade in NYC, for passing out pacifist literature.
+On April 29, 1950, Peck was assaulted by two American Legion members at the third annual Loyalty Day Parade in New York City, for passing out pacifist literature.
 He did not press charges.

 On July 7, 1950, Peck traveled to the U.N.
-Assembly at Lake Success, where it was discussed if the U.S. should enter the Korean War.
+Assembly at Lake Success (its temporary headquarters), where it was discussed whether the U.S. should enter the Korean War.
 Peck and three other pacifists passed out literature against the war, and Peck made it into the building without being noticed.
 Peck found himself at the delegates entrance door, and entered when the meeting began.
 He passed out his literature to most delegates before security realized what he was doing.
 Peck was carried out of the room by security, which gained the attention of most newspapers, and he was released without charges.